AresiusXP/sentia/README.md

 - __Azure MySQL Database__: Wordpress database requirements specify a need for MySQL databases.
 Azure provides a PaaS implementation that solves it's installation, and already offers a 99.99% SLA.
 Its flexibility for implementation and scaling provides a better experience for database management, without compromising expected capabilities.
 To provide further reliability, a replica is created to a secondary region in a master-slave design.
 Although switching a slave instance to master is not automatic (it's possible creating an Azure Function), it's expected to an ocurrence where it's needed is extremely rare.

 - __Azure Kubernetes Services__: Two clusters, one per region (primary and secondary), with same specifications.
+AKS clusters are deployed using `kubenet` networking plugin.
 Both clusters should contain same services and act in a failover schema.
 Load balancing between the two is performed by Traffic Manager.

     Ingress Controller for the clusters are NGINX instances with ModSecurity addon, providing a WAF solution to cover attack vectors.
 NGINX Ingress Controller for Kubernetes provides enterprise‑grade delivery services for Kubernetes applications, with benefits for users of both NGINX Open Source and NGINX Plus.